fkmiec/goscript/README.md

 ### Get Path to Source File (support editing)

-With the --save option, you can save a copy of the source code for your named command.
+With the --name option, a copy of the source code is saved in the project src directory under that name.
 You can then use the --path option to print the path to the specified source file so that you can open it in your favorite editor and make updates.
 When done, calling goscript with the just the --name option (without --code or --file) will cause the updated source file to be recompiled.
 Of course, you can navigate to the project folder and compile manually, but using **goscript** helps to ensure consistency.

 ```
-> $ goscript --name 'shebang' --save --file ./tmp.go
+> $ goscript --name 'shebang' --file ./tmp.go

 > $ goscript --path 'shebang'
 /home/user/go/src/github.com/fkmiec/goscript/src/shebang.go